 - chooses Haverford's nominees for certain outside fellowships, notably Beinecke, Goldwater, Jack Kent Cooke, Luce, Marshall, Mitchell, Rhodes, and Truman.
 It also provides guidance to candidates for the Fulbright Scholarship.

 - makes recommendations to the faculty regarding which graduating seniors should receive College Honors: magna cum laude and summa cum laude (Haverford does not award the distinction of cum laude).
-The Committee interprets the criteria for College Honors as defined by the rules of the faculty, and it establishes suitable procedures for the selection of students (see below).
+The Committee interprets the criteria for College Honors as defined by the rules of the faculty, and it establishes suitable procedures for the selection of students.

 "Whereas distinguished performance in the major is the criterion for departmental honors, the award of college honors recognizes students whose work has been outstanding overall.
 Special attention is given to study that goes beyond the requirements of the major.
 Such study can be interdivisional, as evidenced by superior work outside one's major division; interdisciplinary, as evidenced by superior work in more than one department of a single division; by superior work in several converging domains of knowledge represented by an area of concentration or the equivalent; or by other evidence of superior work beyond the requirements of the major and the College."

-Students will please note that the criteria used in this process differ from those used in the choice of recipients of other distinctions, like departmental honors and election to Phi Beta Kappa, and it is therefore not unusual for a student to be awarded some form of recognition of academic achievement but not be chosen for College Honors.
-In addition, particularly given the emphasis placed on breadth of study, it is not unusual for students with high GPAs not to be chosen for College Honors.
+Students will note that the criteria used in this process differ from those used in the choice of recipients of other distinctions, like departmental honors and election to Phi Beta Kappa, and it is therefore not unusual for a student to be awarded some form of recognition of academic achievement but not be chosen for College Honors.
+Given the emphasis placed on breadth of study, it is not unusual for students with high GPAs not to be chosen for College Honors.